ravens/awesome-telco/README.md

 ### Baremetal management

 - [SNAPS-boot](https://github.com/cablelabs/snaps-boot) - Baremetal cluster management solution to prepare for a Openstack or k8s deployment from Cablelabs.
+- [MAAS](https://maas.io) - Self-service, remote installation of Windows, CentOS, ESXi and Ubuntu on real servers turns your data center into a bare-metal cloud - Metal As A Service.

 ## Security